devz3ro/Arc-Windows-10/README.md

 Copy, paste, and execute the following command in PowerShell and select "Yes" when it prompts: Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope Process

 Change directory to where you downloaded the PowerShell script and run it (.\arcwin10.ps1).

+It will create a directory named "working" which can be safely deleted after the installation has been verified.